Caleydo/caleydo.github.io/_tools/upset.md

   * *Which Browsers are supported?*
     We currently test only on the latest version of Google Chrome.
 Other recent browsers might work too.

-# UpSet R Version

-We have created a static version of UpSet for R called [UpSetR](https://github.com/hms-dbmi/UpSetR/releases).
-This can be used to create high-resolution UpSet plots for a paper or other publication.

-UpSetR offers much of the same functionality as the interactive version but is adapted to the needs of a static representation.
-The R package is available on [GitHub](https://github.com/hms-dbmi/UpSetR/releases) and released versions are hosted also on [CRAN](https://cran.r-project.org/web/packages/UpSetR/).